- Introductory Tenancies

 You must make a request to make alterations by emailing Housing.
 Please include your name, address and the type of work you want to carry out in your request and we will respond in writing.

 As a tenant you may believe we automatically insure your furniture, belongings and decorations against fire, vandalism or water damage such as burst pipes but this is not the case.
 We strongly advise you to take out household contents insurance.
-You can do this either through making your own private arrangements or by using a scheme arranged via us through an insurance company.
-To make it easier for you, your premiums can be paid when you pay your rent.
+You can do this either through making your own private arrangements or by printing and completing the application form below.
+Once complete, the form needs to be returned to RSA – Uris Group directly using the details on the form.

 The Council requests that tenants who wish to keep pets in their home put in a request by emailing Housing.
 Please include your name, address and the type of animal you wish to keep.
 The Housing Department will respond to your request in writing.